telus/tds-core/guide/v3-upgrade.md

 ## Developing in Styled components

 If you are unfamiliar with styled-components, we recommend you read the [official documentation](https://www.styled-components.com/docs) on the subject.
-Additionally, some decisions have been made about using styled-components at TELUS to encourage consistency and ease of use between codebases.
+Additionally, some decisions have been made about using styled-components at TELUS to encourage consistency and ease of use between projects.

 ### Object notation